 The information on the 111,347 Texas Physical, Cultural and Historic Features is updated six times per year.
 Last Update: August 2, 2014.

-The School Attendance Zone Maps are updated four times per year.
+The School Attendance Zone Maps for 7,963 Texas public schools are updated four times per year.
 Last Update: July 8, 2014.